Sodomy: Buggery

 The modern English word "bugger" is derived from the French term bougre, that evolved from the Latin Bulgarus or "Bulgarian".
-The Catholic Church used the word to describe members of the Bogomils, a heretical sect originating in medieval Bulgaria in the 10th century and spreading throughout Western Europe.
+The word was used to describe members of the Bogomils, a heretical sect originating in 10th century Bulgaria, as well as the related French Albigenses.

-The first use of the word "buggery" appears in Middle English in 1330 where it is associated with "abominable heresy"; though the sexual sense of "bugger" is not recorded until 1555.
+The first use of the word "buggery" appears in Middle English in 1330 where it is associated with "abominable heresy", though the sexual sense of "bugger" is not recorded until 1555.
 The Oxford Dictionary of English Etymology quotes a similar form: "bowgard" (and "bouguer"), but claims that the Bulgarians were heretics "as belonging to the Greek Church, sp.
 Albigensian".
 Webster's Third New International Dictionary gives the only meaning of the word "bugger" as a sodomite "from the adherence of the Bulgarians to the Eastern Church considered heretical".

-Bugger is still commonly used in modern English as an exclamation, while "buggery" is synonymous with the act of sodomy.
+Bugger is still commonly used in modern British English as an exclamation, while "buggery" is synonymous with the act of sodomy.